 The earrings are only shown on characters like Yoriichi Tsugikuni, Tanjuro, the protagonist’s father, and Tanjiro Kamado.
-Because the similarity between the characters is that they dominate the Breath of the Sun, it is assumed that only those who learned this style are worthy of wearing these hanafuda earrings.
+Because the characters are similar in that they dominate the Breath of the Sun, it is assumed that only those who learned this style are worthy of wearing these hanafuda earrings.

-The second way to see Yoriichi Tsugikuni’s earring is a sun rising above a mountain.
+The second way to see Yoriichi Tsugikuni’s earrings is the sun rising above a mountain.
 Some theories say it refers to Sunlight Mountain, where the demon slayers obtain the metals to forge their swords.
-The story says that it is a mountain where the sun is the strongest because, according to the manga, it is the highest mountain in Japan and the only place they can get Scarlet Ore.
+The story says it is a mountain where the sun is the strongest because, according to the manga, it is the highest mountain in Japan and the only place they can get Scarlet Ore.

-In its origins, Japan was self-recognized as the Rising Sun because, due to its geographical location, the sun covers the archipelago of Japan before other countries.
+In its origins, Japan was self-recognized as the Rising Sun because, due to its geographical location, the sun covered the archipelago of Japan before other countries.

 Instead of having vertical lines going from the center circle to the edges, the producers changed them to four horizontal lines in the middle of the design.
 Thus, its resemblance to the Rising Sun no longer exists, and the animated illustration may continue to be successful in other Asian countries.

-Tanjiro Kamado’s earrings are an essential piece in the development of the Demon Slayer plot.
-They are used to highlight the importance of the characters and add a relationship between them.
+Tanjiro Kamado’s earrings are an essential piece in developing the Demon Slayer plot.
+They highlight the importance of the characters and add a relationship between them.
 These earrings represent the strength, agility, intelligence, and ability of those worthy of wearing them.

-However, you may see different designs in some illustrations, which will tell you where the anime you are watching was premiered.
+However, you may see different designs in some illustrations, telling you where the anime you are watching premiered.
 If you have the original White Chrysanthemum flower design, it is from Japan.
-If your design is the four horizontal lines, it was released in a country in South or East Asia that has been subjected to Japanese imperialism, such as Korea or China.
+If your design is the four horizontal lines, it was released in a country in South or East Asia subjected to Japanese imperialism, such as Korea or China.